Zwonkous/GoldenDarkSpeedrunSidebar/README.md

 And much more!

 [^1]: Your sidebar will be visible to people on your home network if they know your device IP and port number for the controller.
 Internet users cannot see this.
 Nobody can alter your sidebar data.
-[^2]: GoldenDark Online won't be available on GoldenDark's inital release.
+[^2]: GoldenDark Online won't be available on GoldenDark's initial release.